How Environmentally Friendly are Fire Sprinklers?

-According to regulations in England, fire sprinkler systems must be installed into certain properties.
-Residential blocks over 30m high must have a water sprinkler system fitted to not only protect the property, but the lives within it too.
+According to regulations in England, fire sprinkler systems must be installed in certain properties.
+Residential blocks over 30m high must have a water sprinkler system fitted to not only protect the property but the lives within it too.
 Non-compartmented areas in buildings over 2,000ft must also have a sprinkler system fitted, and they’re also recommended for factories and warehouses.
 They’re one of the most effective forms of fire suppression, but do we really need a residential sprinkler system?

-A residential property is any building that is being used as, or is suitable to be used as, a dwelling.
+A residential property is any building that is being used as or is suitable to be used as a dwelling.
 This applies to homes, flats and care facilities such as nursing homes.
 Although most of these properties are now fitted with a smoke alarm to alert inhabitants of a fire, sprinklers work to extinguish the blaze and eliminate it at the source.
 All properties could benefit from having a reliable sprinkler system installed, in order to save lives.